 Initially, the Streamlined Foreign Compliance Procedures were stricter and more limited to expats, where many expats could not qualify.
-Fortunately, the IRS removed their restrictions in 2014, allowing a broader expat audience to be included and help them get back on track.
+Fortunately, the IRS removed their restrictions in 2014, allowing a broader expat audience to be included and helping them get back on track.

-As we’ve mentioned in our expat tax guide, using the penalty-free Streamlined Procedure is a legal and safe way to fix up your past of tax filing neglect as an American expat.
+As we’ve mentioned in our expat tax guide, using the penalty-free Streamlined Procedure is a legal and safe way to fix up your past tax filing neglect as an American expat.
 Even if you have tax debt or haven’t filed in ten years or more, the Streamlined program always allows you to catch up.

 Qualifying for Streamlining

 The streamlined procedures are available for US taxpayers residing in the United States and abroad.
-However, since our customers are primarily non-US residents (e.g.: American expats), we will focus on eligibility for the Streamlined Foreign Offshore Procedures.
+However, since our customers are primarily non-US residents (e.g., American expats), we will focus on eligibility for the Streamlined Foreign Offshore Procedures.
 The Streamlined Domestic Offshore Procedures are only for US taxpayers living in the States.

 Eligibility for US expats to use the Streamlined Procedure: